eslamelgourany/disaster-response-ML-app/README.md

 <!-- APPLICATION -->
 ## How to run the app <a name="Application"></a>

-1. Clone the repositiry and pip install `requirement.txt`
+1. Clone the repositiry and pip install `requirements.txt`

 2. Run the ETL pipeline that cleans data and stores in database python.
 Using: `data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`